-In Phoenix, Arizona there are currently 254,504 Medicare Advantage beneficiaries.
+In Phoenix, Arizona, there are currently 254,504 Medicare Advantage beneficiaries.
 This means that 41.27% of Medicare recipients in the area are currently relying on a private plan.
-There are many different options in Phoenix right now, and we’re going to go over them to make sure you have the best plan available.
+There are many different options in Phoenix right now, and we’ll review them to ensure you have the best program available.

-When it comes to Medicare in Arizona, beneficiaries can choose to stick with Original Medicare and purchase certain Medicare supplements in order to stay on top of their healthcare costs, or they can choose Medicare Advantage.
-Both have their pros and cons, and not all plans are right for everybody.
+When it comes to Medicare in Arizona, beneficiaries can choose to stick with Original Medicare and purchase certain Medicare supplements to stay on top of their healthcare costs, or they can choose Medicare Advantage.
+Both have pros and cons, and not all plans are suitable for everybody.

 The data discussed in this article will pertain to the average 72-year-old Medicare beneficiary.

-According to statistical data, the average Phoenix resident on Medicare is sticking with Original Medicare, despite the fact that there are 60 different Medicare Advantage plans available currently in Maricopa County.
+According to statistical data, the average Phoenix resident on Medicare is sticking with Original Medicare, even though there are 60 different Medicare Advantage plans available currently in Maricopa County.
 Slightly more than half (52%) of Medicare beneficiaries in the city are female.

-Plans from competitors such as Humana, Unitedhealthcare, and Aetna have higher customer service ratings, but also higher out-of-pocket costs with caps as high as $4,400 for Humana.
+Plans from competitors such as Humana, UnitedHealthcare, and Aetna have higher customer service ratings and out-of-pocket costs with caps as high as $4,400 for Humana.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|